nystudio107/nginx-craft/README.md

 	; Only numbers between 200 and 100000 are allowed.
 	opcache.max_accelerated_files=8000

-More about tweaking `opcache` can be found in the [Fine-Tune Your Opcache Configuration to Avoid Caching Suprises](https://tideways.io/profiler/blog/fine-tune-your-opcache-configuration-to-avoid-caching-suprises) article
+More about tweaking `opcache` can be found in the [Fine-Tune Your Opcache Configuration to Avoid Caching Suprises](https://tideways.io/profiler/blog/fine-tune-your-opcache-configuration-to-avoid-caching-suprises) article.
+The [Best Zend OpCache Settings/Tuning/Config](https://www.scalingphpbook.com/blog/2014/02/14/best-zend-opcache-settings.html) article is very useful as well.

 ## Miscellanea